MisterAbyss/MisterAbyss/README.md

 - ☆.This is mostly for Ponytown!!
 I might use it for future projects, who knows ^u^!!!!.☆
 - ☆.My friend requests are off!!
 Please ask if you'd like to friend me :333!!!.☆
 - ☆.I usually play this game to relax, often times I'm lurking or making skins!!!
 Please don't drag me into drama... ÚnÙ.☆
+- ☆.You can ask for my SimplyPlural if you are friended to me!!!
+I keep it for my system friends.☆
 - ☆.I get anxious very easily <:)!!!
 I might stop talking or briefly leave the conversation/game if I get too overwhelmed.☆
 - ☆.Almost always off tabbed or sometimes lurking, please whisper to get my attention.
 I may also not always see or respond to whispers in time.☆
 - ☆.Whispers are ALWAYS WELCOME!!!
 I compliment freely :))!!!
 I also block for 15 minutes if I am uncomfortable, it takes a lot to get a perma ban!!!!.☆